Unidata/MetPy/docs/references.rst

 ..
 [Hobbs2006] Hobbs, Peter V. and Wallace, John M., 2006: Atmospheric Science, an Introductory
            Survey.
 2nd ed.

 ..
+[Fan1987] Fan, Jinpeng, 1987: Determination of the psychrometer coefficient A of the WMO
+           reference psychrometer by comparison with a standard gravimetric hygrometer.
+           Journal of Atmospheric and Oceanic Technology, 4.1, 239-244.

+..
 [FCMR192003] Federal Coordinator for Meteorological Services and Supporting Research: Report on
            Wind Chill Temperature and Extreme Heat Indices: Evaluation and Improvement Projects.
 Washington, DC: Office of the Federal Coordinator for Meteorological